 What is this program all about?
-UR Action and the Pennyslvania Prison Society are implementing CBIR to advance collaborative efforts to reduce incarceration and improve prospects for offenders and ex-offenders in Adams County and Philadelphia.
+UR Action and the Pennyslvania Prison Society are implementing "Consensus-Building for Incarceration Reduction: A Community Justice Program" (CBIR) to advance collaborative efforts to reduce incarceration and improve prospects for offenders and ex-offenders in Adams County and Philadelphia.
 The program is funded by the Vera Institute of Justice.

 Who will participate?
-Criminal justice reform advocates, community leaders, criminal justice officials, and county jail administrators (~15 from Adams County and ~15 from Philadelphia)
+Criminal justice reform advocates and community leaders (~15 from Adams County and ~15 from Philadelphia)

 What are the program goals?